ACHIEVEMENTS AND PERFORMANCE: Achievements April 2017 – March 2018

 Family & Food, (inc foodbank & cooking)

-We continued to run our ‘who let the dads out’ play group which is a monthly session to help dads, granddads or male carers to spend time playing with their children/toddlers.
+We continued to run our ‘who let the dads out’ sessions which is a monthly playgroup intended to help dads, granddads or male carers to spend time playing with their children/toddlers.
 This has proved a successful alternative to going to other expensive play centres where the children go off and leave their dads sat watching them at a distance.
 The group encourages interactive play and enjoyment.

 Food – Cooking

 Historically we have run a number of cooking based social groups designed to help people learn basic cooking skills and how to cook for less.
 This last year has seen us develop and revamp our kitchen and coffee bar facilities thanks to donations from Middleton Shopping Centres’ Christmas Grotto’s.
 At the time covered by this report the kitchen was still being refurbished, but following this our plans are to re-introduce our ‘cook and taste’ sessions and offer cooking classes to users of the foodbank and our upcoming Lighthouse Pantry project.